The Sports Network: International broadcast rights

 TSN is also the rights holder for all four of golf's major championships – The Masters (first two rounds, and late-round coverage on CTV beginning 2016), US Open, British Open (late-round coverage in simulcast with NBC and CTV since 2016) and PGA Championship.
 In addition, it carries the Ryder Cup and Presidents Cup and simulcasts the RBC Canadian Open.

 On December 22, 2014, it was also announced that Bell Media had acquired Canadian rights to UFC mixed martial arts, beginning in 2015.
 TSN's networks air all major events, including PPV preliminaries, domestic UFC Fight Night events, and The Ultimate Fighter.
 TSN also sub-licensed portions of its rights to fighting sports-oriented specialty channel Fight Network, which aired international Fight Night events and preliminaries for non-PPV events.
 The contract also includes French-language rights for RDS.
 The contract with Bell was renewed in December 2018; the Fight Network sub-licensing agreement was dropped, giving TSN rights to non-PPV preliminaries, and also adding Dana White's Tuesday Night Contender Series.
 The renewal coincided with the assumption of U.S. rights to the UFC by minority partner ESPN.
+TSN lost UFC rights to Sportsnet in 2024.

 Through minority owner ESPN, TSN and RDS also hold exclusive Canadian broadcast rights to several other events which ESPN either owns outright, such as the X Games, or for which it owns the worldwide broadcast rights, such as the College Football Playoff, the NCAA Men's Division I Basketball Championship (sublicensed from ESPN International since 2011), the World Series of Poker, and its boxing coverage.

 On December 19, 2014, Bell Media announced that it had acquired rights to the UEFA Champions League and Europa League for TSN and RDS beginning in 2015, with portions sub-licensed to beIN Sports.
 TSN lost Champions League and Europa League rights to DAZN after the 2017–18 season.

 In the 2014–15 season, TSN began to broadcast a package of NCAA Division I college hockey games including regular season games (mainly simulcast from regional sports networks) and the NCAA tournament and Frozen Four (whose rights are owned by ESPN).